syncfusion-content/winui-docs/winui/Pyramid-Chart/Getting-Started.md

 ---
 layout: post
-title: Getting Started with WinUI Pyramid Chart control | Syncfusion
+title: Getting started with WinUI Pyramid Chart control | Syncfusion
-description: Learn here all about getting started with Syncfusion WinUI Pyramid Chart(SfPyramidChart) control, its elements, and more.
+description: This section explains about getting started with Syncfusion WinUI Pyramid Chart(SfPyramidChart) control
 platform: WinUI
 control: SfPyramidChart
 documentation: ug
 ---

-# Getting Started with WinUI Pyramid Chart
+# Getting started with WinUI Pyramid Chart

 This section explains you the steps required to populate the Chart with data, header, add data labels, legend and tooltips to the Chart.
 This section covers only the minimal features that you need to learn to get started with the Pyramid Chart.

 ## Creating an application with WinUI Pyramid Chart

 1. Create a [WinUI 3 desktop app for C# and .NET 5](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-desktop) or [WinUI 3 app in UWP for C#](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-uwp).
 2. Add reference to [Syncfusion.Chart.WinUI](https://www.nuget.org/packages/Syncfusion.Chart.WinUI/) NuGet.
 3. Import the control namespace `Syncfusion.UI.Xaml.Charts` in XAML or C# to initialize the control.
 4. Initialize `SfPyramidChart` control.

 {% tabs %}